kn5225/prereqcheq/README.md

 ## Disclaimer

-Course data is sourced from Coursicle and the UMass Amherst course catalog.
-Always verify prerequisites with your academic advisor or the [official UMass course catalog](https://catalog.umass.edu) before registering.
+Course data is sourced from Coursicle.
+Always verify prerequisites with your academic advisor or the official UMass course catalog before registering.